-Research has linked high protein diets to better appetite control and some research even suggest high protein diets may help you lose more weight (10,11,12).
-In addition your burn slightly more calories digesting protein compared to fat and carbs, because of something called the thermic effect of food (TEF) - essentially you burn calories digesting food to get more calories.
+Research has linked high protein diets to better appetite control and some research even suggests that high protein diets may help you lose more weight (10,11,12).
+In addition, your burn slightly more calories digesting protein compared to fat and carbs, because of something called the thermic effect of food (TEF) - essentially you burn calories digesting food to get more calories.

 Eat more lean proteins like:

 - Grass-fed beef